jonathanhood/gradle-plugin-example/tutorial/4-making-unit-testable-plugins.md

 }
 ```

 The primary problem here is that the task extends ``DefaultTask`` which is hard to construct without a fully defined ``Project``.
 The implementation of the task only depends on one thing from gradle itself though - ``project.buildDir``.
 The solution then, is simple.
-We'll define the implementation of the task as a new class which doesn't depend on ``Project`` and then make the task use it via composition.
+We'll define the implementation of the task as a new class which doesn't depend on ``Project`` and then make the task construct and use the implementation.

 ## Creating a Task Implementation Class